paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (2) **Waiver** — The applicant may waive the 3 day requirement provided for in paragraph (1), except where otherwise required in law.

-(3) **Reimbursement** — “The applicant may be required to pay a reasonable fee to reimburse the creditor for the cost of the appraisal, except where otherwise required in law.
+(3) **Reimbursement** — The applicant may be required to pay a reasonable fee to reimburse the creditor for the cost of the appraisal, except where otherwise required in law.

 (4) **Free copy** — Notwithstanding paragraph (3), the creditor shall provide a copy of each written appraisal or valuation at no additional cost to the applicant.